BY J.A. SCHWARTZ

 It’s obvious that the Yankees will have company atop the most disliked franchise list among AL fans, and a formal poll attempting to answer the question definitively would almost certainly see the Astros finish comfortably ahead of New York.
 That being said, those franchises still figure to be the two best teams in the league in 2020, and it will require significant effort to unseat them from their positions as division favorites.

 The Astros, now managed by Dusty Baker, have won the AL West for three straight seasons, and enter 2020 as the odds-on favorite to do so again.
-According to Fangraphs playoff odds for this season, the Astros are projected to win 98 games, nearly 10 more than the A’s, who sit second by that site’s estimation.
+According to playoff odds for this season, the Astros are projected to win 35 games, just 2 more than the A’s, who sit second with 33.
 With those 88 wins, however, the A’s figure to be in the mix for a Wild Card berth, and if their young talent takes another step forward in 2020, and both lefthanded prospects Jesus Luzardo and A.J.
 Puk live up to their billings, the A’s could well outperform their projections and catch Houston for the AL West title.

 The Astros appear vulnerable on the mound, especially after Gerrit Cole signed a $234 million deal with the Yankees.
 Verlander, the defending Cy Young Award winner, appears to have plenty left in the tank, but Father Time eventually takes his toll on all athletes.
 At 37, it is reasonable to imagine Verlander losing some effectiveness, something that #2 starter Zack Greinke, 36, might also encounter.
 The depth behind those two veteran aces is questionable, and while the Astros figure to score plenty of runs again in 2020, a sub-par season from their starters might just open the door for other AL West challengers.